50 Amazing And Latest Basque Baby Names For Girls And Boys

 13. Iker

-Iker is the Basque equivalent of Visitacion and means ‘visitation’.
-This name has the potential to be a crossover.
+Iker is the Basque equivalent of Visitacion and means ‘visitation.’
+It was invented by Basque writer and nationalist Sabino Arana for his book Deun-Ixendegi Euzkotarra (Collection of Basque Saints’ Names) (4).
+This name has the potential to be cross-cultural.
 It’s short, to the point, and energetic.
-And it’s also one of the fastest rising names in the United States, thanks to Iker Casillas, the soccer star.
+It’s also one of the fastest-rising names in the United States, thanks to Iker Casillas, the soccer star.

 14. Ilari

-This name sounds just like its meaning, ‘cheerful’.
-It would make an interesting choice with its evocative sound, strong beat and its association with Ilari Aijala, the Finnish footballer.
+This name sounds just like its meaning, ‘cheerful.’
+It would make an interesting choice with its evocative sound, strong beat, and association with Ilari Aijala, the Finnish footballer.

 15. Inigo